-These contributory measures sit alongside our annual Statement of Performance Expectations, outlining the service we plan to deliver and the standards we expect to meet in the coming year.
-They are also reflected in our System Level Measures Improvement Plan, where we collaborate with our partner organisations to improve health outcomes for our population.
+The long-term outcome measures are also captured in our local System Level Measures Improvement Plan, where we collaborate with our partner organisations to improve health outcomes for our population.

-The intervention logic diagram on the following page demonstrates the anticipated value chain, by illustrating how the services we fund or provide will impact on the health of our population, contribute to the goals of the South Island Alliance, and deliver on the expectations of Government.
+Refer to Appendix 4 for the Intervention Logic Diagram illustrating how the services the DHB funds or provides will impact on the health of our population, contribute to the goals of the wider South Island region and deliver on the expectations of Government.